-Our contracts with network partners are typically exclusive and include non-compete clauses.
+Our contracts with network partners generally do not have fixed terms, and can be terminated if either party is unable to fulfill its obligations.
+They are typically exclusive and include non-compete clauses which prohibit network partners from engaging in similar arrangements with other mobile device charging service providers.
 We proactively monitor the performances of the cabinets and power banks that they place.
 See the sections titled "Our Technologies - Our power banks" and "- Our cabinets."
 We also require our network partners to continually improve their operating performance.
+We continuously acquire network partners throughout our expansion.
+We may gradually adjust the number of network partners over time based on their performance.
+As a result, the number of network partners fluctuates and does not directly correlate with the POI coverage or revenues generated through the network partner model.